 New: Patent from the USA – Install solar parks up to 30% cheaper and 40% faster and easier – with explanatory videos! - Image: Xpert.Digital

 At the heart of this technological advancement is the deliberate departure from conventional clamp fastening, which has been the standard for decades.
 The new, more time- and cost-effective mounting system addresses this with a fundamentally different, more intelligent concept.
 Instead of clamping the modules at specific points, they are inserted into a continuous, specially shaped support rail and held securely.
-This design ensures that all forces occurring – be they static loads from snow or dynamic loads from wind – are evenly distributed across the entire length of the module frame.
+This design ensures that all forces occurring—be they static loads from snow or dynamic loads from wind—are evenly distributed across the entire length of the module frame.

 More about it here:

-Future of solar parks: Innovative technologies and regional opportunities until 2027
+The future of solar parks: Innovative technologies and regional opportunities until 2027

 Project development and scheduling

-Technical innovation and future trends
+Technological innovation and future trends

-Modern solar parks utilize the latest generation of photovoltaic modules and inverters, which are significantly more efficient than just a few years ago.
+Modern solar parks utilize the latest generation of photovoltaic modules and inverters, which are significantly more efficient than those of just a few years ago.
 Power density has continuously increased, allowing more electricity to be generated on the same area.

 Environmental and nature conservation aspects

-Regional added value and municipal benefits
+Regional value creation and municipal benefits

-In addition, municipalities can benefit from the Citizens' Energy Act, which allows operators of renewable energy plants to provide affected municipalities with 0.2 cents per kilowatt-hour fed in.
-For a solar park the size of Hilden, this would mean annual payments of approximately €10,000 to €20,000.
+Furthermore, municipalities can benefit from the so-called Citizen Energy Act, which allows operators of renewable energy plants to provide affected municipalities with 0.2 cents per kilowatt-hour fed into the grid.
+For a solar park the size of Hilden, this would mean annual payments of approximately 10,000 to 20,000 euros.

 Challenges and solutions

-International classification and best practices
+International context and best practices

 Digitalization and Smart Grid Integration